 Did you know that second to a mortgage, the average American's next highest bill is their grocery bill?
 Crazy-sauce, I know.
 We've got some grocery shopping tips and tricks that will help you save BIG on groceries without using coupons…

 First things first…

 We've all heard of Extreme Couponing.
 Where you see happy people walk into a grocery store and 45 seconds of TV magic later, come out with $800 of groceries for $0.14.
-It might look fine and well, but they don't paint a clear picture of the investment couponing requires.
+It might look fine and good, but they don't paint a clear picture of the investment couponing requires.
 I have done lots of research on couponing, including attending classes.

 - Takes too much time.
-Not only the several hours it takes collecting and clipping the coupons and comparing them to current store deals, but it can double your time in the grocery store too.
+Not only the several hours it takes collecting and clipping the coupons and comparing them to current store deals, but it can double your time in the grocery store, too.

 - Limits what you're able to buy.
-Sure, I might be able to get 16 boxes of tampons for free this week…but what if I really need celery and italian seasoning?
+Sure, I might be able to get 16 boxes of tampons for free this week…but what if I really need celery and Italian seasoning?

 - Coupons are typically for processed pantry foods.
 The most expensive items in your cart food-wise are typically meat, produce, and dairy.
 And coupons don't typically cover many, if any, of those.